WokLibCodeClub/SpaceRace/step04-add_score/readme.md

-# Adding a score to the game
+# Step 4 - Adding a score to the game

 ## The `score` variable